bramtayl/Justly/README.md

 For example, in the key of A, the frequency of any E (a perfect fifth away from the tonic) will be 3/2 of the frequency of the tonic below it.

 When the key signature changes, Justly modulates by the interval of the new key in the old key signature.
-So, if you modulate by from the key of A to the key of E, Justly will modulate by an interval of 3/2 (plus or minus an octave).
+So, if you modulate from the key of A to the key of E, Justly will modulate by an interval of 3/2 (plus or minus an octave).

 Here are some tips for importing music written in standard notation:

 - Change key signatures every time the underlying chord in the music changes.
 - You might need to manually adjust seventh intervals.
 In the context of a seventh chord, you might want to change the seventh of the chord to be a harmonic seventh above the tonic.
 Likewise, in the context of a half-diminished seventh chord, you might want to change the root note of the chord to be a harmonic seventh below the top note of the chord.
-Be careful, however, because harmonic seventh intervals are notically different from minor seventh intervals.
+Be careful, however, because harmonic seventh intervals are noticeably different from minor seventh intervals.

 ## Example

-This example is the [simple.json](examples/simple.json) file in the examples folder.
+This example is the [simple.xml](examples/simple.xml) file in the examples folder.

 Here is screenshot of the chords in the song: